 University lecturers understand foreigners’ mistakes, “but that doesn’t mean they pamper us — all students have to bust a gut,” adds Julie.

 There’s a particular support department for foreign students and specialists.
-The university rules seem very complicated at first, says Julie, so having an international relations section
+The university rules seem very complicated at first, says Julie, so having an international relations section really helps.
+“Staff there know all the foreign students by name and are always ready to help if you’re lost.
+By the way, it wasn’t like that in Moscow, where I studied five years ago,” she says.

 3. Make friends with students from all over the

 “To begin with, Russian students often offered to help me when I didn’t understand anything in the classroom — and if later it turned out we had common interests, that was the beginning of a beautiful friendship,” says Daniel.
 “You can get anywhere in town with a smattering of Russian.
 Sometimes on public transport, people talk to me, ask where I'm from and where I study.
 Sometimes locals — especially older people — know a bit about African countries and even try to guess where I come from.
-It’s
+It’s really funny.”

 Daniel Ohene-Agyekum, UTMN studentUTMN